ai-tensibility/SetToPy/CONTRIBUTING.md

-# Contributing to SetTopy
+# Contributing to SetToPy

-Thank you for considering contributing to SetTopy!
+Thank you for considering contributing to SetToPy!
 We appreciate your help in improving the project.

 ## How to Contribute